fedorovg/compiler/README.md

 # Compiler

-This is program compiles a subset of Pascal language into LLVM ir.
+This is a compiler for a subset of pascal language written in go.

 # Dependencies